Understanding Narcissism in Relationships: A Guide for Your Well-Being

 Developing Coping Strategies

-Surround yourself with friends, family, and potentially a counselor who can validate your experience.
+Surround yourself with friends, family, and potentially a counselor who can validate your experiences.
 Isolation makes it harder to see narcissistic dynamics clearly.
-Counseling can also help you rebuild self-esteem, develop better communication skills, and explore whether continuing the relationship serves your best interests.
+Having a support system can help you gain perspective and strength.

 Moving Forward with Intention